ufidon/devops/labs/lab01/README.md

 3. Install VirtualBox Guest Additions in Ubuntu.

 ## Install Windows server
-*NOT REQUIRED*

-If you host operating system is Windows, you don't need to install Windows server.

 * Download [Windows Server](https://www.microsoft.com/en-us/windows-server)
 * Create a Virtual Machine with *4GB memory/200GB disk* in VirtualBox for installing this Windows server